Improwised/kb.repairrabbit.github.io/content/store-closed/how-to-manage-holidays.md

 draft= false
 +++

-Under “Store closed” feature all the holidays can be managed.
+Under “Store holiday” feature all the holidays can be managed.
 You can Add, edit or delete holidays.

 #### Process to add holidays